Virtual Shopping Assistants Versus Chatbots: What Your Store Needs to Get More Sales in 2023

 Your eCommerce strategy should primarily revolve around one thing – great user experience.
 While offering many advantages in comparison, websites have typically never been able to provide the direct personal service of physical stores.
-So, what type of features should you consider when you want to improve your ecommerce sales in 2022?
+So, what type of features should you consider when you want to improve your e-commerce sales in 2023?
 Your mind probably immediately went to chats and chatbots when thinking about immediate assistance on an eCommerce site, which is entirely reasonable.
 Such tech has become far more prevalent over the past decade.
-However, you’ll find that standard, traditional chatbots of human operated chats don’t hold a candle to virtual shopping assistants.
+However, you’ll find that standard, traditional chatbots of human-operated chats don’t hold a candle to virtual shopping assistants.

 Section 1: Let’s First Talk About Chatbots